cisagov/epplib/README.rst

         client.send(Logout())

 When using this library with a registry other than Fred, the XML schema must be changed before importing.
-Fred EPP library is tested with Fred and isn't gauranteed to work with anything else.
+Fred EPP library is tested with Fred and isn't guaranteed to work with anything else.

 .. code-block:: python